Thomas2500/uDomainFlag/README.md

 > Browser extension to see the location of the viewed website

 uDomainFlag is an extension for various browsers and allows you to get additional information about a domain while browsing a web page.
+This includes the country flag of the server, the IP address used to connect to the server and the Autonomous System Number (ASN) of the server.
+This information is displayed in the extension popup and can be used to verify the authenticity of a website.

 ## Installation